 A cataract is a clouding of the normally clear lens of the eye.
 It can be compared to a clear window, which has become dirty, frosted, or fogged.
-Normal aging is the main factor in the formation of cataracts, much like gray hair, skin changes, and the like.
-The process is usually gradual, occurring over many years, but may progress more quickly.
-It is not possible to predict exactly how quickly a cataract will progress.
+Normal aging is the main factor in the formation of cataracts, and the process usually occurs over many years.
+In some cases it may progress more quickly.

-When surgery is appropriate, it is generally performed in an outpatient setting, without need for hospitalization.
-The surgery is generally performed with local anesthesia and sedation and is usually not a difficult or painful process.
-The natural lens removed during the surgery is typically replaced with a medical grade acrylic lens, "the lens implant".
 Cataract surgery is highly successful, with vision improvement in over 90% of cases.
 As with any surgical procedure, there are no guarantees, and there is the potential for complications, some severe enough to significantly limit visual function.
-This is one reason why cataracts in the early stages with little or no symptoms are observed.
+This is one reason why cataract surgery is generally not performed in the early stages of the disease when symptoms are mild.